 RACE POLICIESRegistration Details

-For in-person events.
-The use of bicycles, inline skates and pets are prohibited during in-person races.
+The use of bicycles and inline skates are prohibited.
+Pets are permitted for virtual events only and not in-person races.
 Strollers are permitted on the 10KM Granville Island Turkey Trot and must start at the back of the start corrals.
 The right to disqualify runners who fail to comply with this policy is at the sole and exclusive decision of the race organizer, Vancouver International Marathon Society (“Society”).

 Entry fees are non-refundable and non-transferrable under any circumstances.

 For Legal and Liability reasons runners cannot offer their unused bib to any other runner.
 See the Deferral Policy for deferral information.

 Please note the following Deferral Policies for the Granville Island Turkey Trot event.

 If the In-Person event is cancelled due to events beyond the reasonable control, such as acts of God, acts of government, acts of wars, epidemics, quarantines, riots, fire, strikes or labour problems (including legal work stoppages or slowdowns), unavailability of communications or electrical power or other necessary utility services, governmental regulations superimposed after the fact and earthquakes, floods and other disasters, and other events of a similar nature (collectively, “Force Majeure Events”), depending on the date of cancellation, the Society shall provide participants the following: